-With 71% of companies adopting Agile methodology, performance management has to be made ‘agile’ for it to work.
+With 71% of companies adopting agile methodology performance evaluation management has to be made ‘agile’ for it to work.
 The positive impact of implementing agile methodologies has pushed organizations to adopt agile performance management to embrace the full extent of Agile’s benefits.

 An agile approach to performance management aims to optimize an organization’s work, helping it reach its full potential to reap profits.

 While you may understand and acknowledge the plus points of the approach, your team might resist the change.
-Their concerns, regarding the approach, must be addressed and satisfactorily answered to make sure the transformation from traditional to agile approach is clean and sleek.
+Their concerns regarding the approach must be addressed and satisfactorily answered to make sure the transformation from a traditional to an agile approach is clean and sleek.

-We are here to help you understand the difference between traditional and agile approaches to performance management, their benefits, and how to effectively implement them in the organization.
+We are here to help you understand the difference between traditional and agile approaches to performance management, their benefits, and how to implement them in the organization effectively.

 What Is Agile Performance Management?

-This mode of performance management takes on a different approach to evaluating teams’ performance and their success.
+This mode of agile methodology performance evaluation takes on a different approach to evaluating teams’ performance and their success.
 Instead of going for annual reviews, the approach relies on quarterly or monthly reviews to keep an eye on teams’ performance.